 Students in crisis are always seen, regardless of how many sessions they have previously taken.
 Walk-in hours are Monday through Friday, 1:45–2:45 p.m.

-The Counseling Services staff includes a psychiatrist and a psychiatric nurse practitioner, who are available only to students receiving short-term counseling.
+Our psychiatrist and psychiatric nurse practitioner are available only to students receiving counseling.
 Psychiatric services offered include psychiatric consultation, evaluation, and medication treatment.
 Students seeking psychiatric services who are not in counseling are given referrals to providers in the community.

 Counseling Services offers a variety of groups during the academic year.
 Some target specific issues or themes; others are general psychotherapy groups.
 The kinds of groups offered vary from semester to semester depending on students' interests and the interests and specialties of the staff.

 Contact Vanessa McGann, PhD, to schedule a screening.

 The DBT group offers training in skills for mindfulness, interpersonal effectiveness, and emotion regulation/distress tolerance.
 Participants can attend one module or participate throughout the entire semester.

 Meditation and Psychotherapy

 Time: 2:00-3:00 p.m., weekly

 Contact: Elizabeth Rovere, PsyD, to schedule a screening.

 Meditation has been shown to significantly promote well-being and decrease anxiety.
 Guided imagery in particular targets old unhelpful, repetitive behavior and thought patterns and replaces them with more adaptive and positive ones.
 The aim of the group is to improve overall well-being and develop emotional resilience and a sense of calm.